svetrpetr/hello-world/README.md

 # hello-world
-This is my new repository
+This is my new repository.
+I am Peter and I am happy.